 Besides having general software limits, hardware limits can also be configured in myCNC software.
 This is done by using a switch for the negative and positive direction of each axis which can be reserved within the myCNC software.
 Any switch can be enabled, and then assigned to any of CNC control board binary input and configured as “Normally Open” or “Normally Closed”.
 To enable the hardware limits for any selected axis:

 Triggers allow the software to interpret the sensor data depending on the sensor behaviour or the current position in the control program.
-The settings that can be assigned to the triggers are the following:

 Timers serve as a way to use the controller rather than the computer for timing tasks.
 The following settings can be specified: